SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 6.  **views/src/environments -** let you specify settings to customize your application behaviour.

--   You can define your own environments in the .angular-cli.json file.

--   The default environments are:
+User defined environments can be created in the .angular-cli.json file.
+The default environments are:

 1.  **source**: use settings defined in environments/environment.ts.